 The above diagram illustrates how customer value data will flow into GSE.
 This data will then be used by the pricing logic to pick programs configured for Perpetual Offer to provide custom rates to the customer based on that value.

-A data-pipeline will be created to pull the values from the Regional and Las Vegas valuation tables and place those values in a database.
+A data-pipeline will be created to pull the values from the Regional and Las Vegas valuation CSV files and place those values in a database.
 These values are then consumed by the CustomerValueService.
-CustomerValueService will put these values into the Customer Profile.
+CustomerService will put these values into the Customer Profile.
 From this profile, the value will be chosen based on property.
 The room-allowance will then be used to make the appropriate pricing decisions and return those prices to the UI.

-Requirements Covered: Req1, Req2, Req27, Req30, Req34
+Requirements Covered: Req1, Req2, Req27, Req30, Req35